Shrutie7/SpringCloud/Readme.txt

 //RestTemplate -> build the request
-//URL, GET(TYPE OF HTTP METHOD), NO(any i/p param), expecting to return all these does bts it does all this 3 steps
+//URL, GET(TYPE OF HTTP METHOD), NO(any i/p param), expecting to return all these does bts it does all this 3 steps to enable feign client in the upstream service give @EnableFeignClients in main class below @SpringBootApplication

 //at top put @FeignClient(name = "INVENTORY-SERVICE")
 // Feign = same as Controller, but inside interface